OanaGaskey/Advanced-Lane-Detection/README.md

 ## Detection of Lane Lines Based on Previous Cycle

-To speed up the lane line search from one video frame to the other information from the previous cycle is used.
-It is more likely that the next image will have the lane lines in the proximity of the previous lane lines.
+To speed up the lane line search from one video frame to the next, information from the previous cycle is used.
+It is more likely that the next image will have lane lines in proximity to the previous lane lines.
 This is where the polynomial fit for the left line and right line of the previous image are used to define the searching area.

-The sliding window method is still used but instead of starting with the histogram’s peak points, the search is conducted along the previous lines with a given margin for the window’s width.
+The sliding window method is still used, but instead of starting with the histogram’s peak points, the search is conducted along the previous lines with a given margin for the window’s width.

 ```
 ### Set the area of search based on activated x-values ###